SujeethJinesh/ME344/summer_2025/README.md

 If you navigate to `localhost:3000` on your computer, you'll see the chat interface!

+Try playing around with the chat interface.
+This chat interface is missing a key feature though, it's connected to your backend model but does not actually use any of the data we stored in our vector database.

+To use our vector database, we have a little bit of work to do.
+You will see that there's a file called `Rag.tsx`, this file is where you'll be making some small code changes.

+We will update the code to connect to our backend vector database, get our embedding data, and augment it to our user generated query.

+# TODO finish this explanation

-Try playing around with the chat interface and even try making changes to the system prompt in `Chat.tsx`.
+Lastly, one way to tune the model is to try making changes to the system prompt in `Chat.tsx`.
+You can instruct the model to behave in some way.

 ## Look at metrics

 You'll be able to use `htop` in your cluster to see how demanding the usage is whenever you submit a query to your model, you should see high GPU usage from your python program.
 This indicates that you're using your GPU!

-We encourage you to try out various different models, parameter sizes, and data to see how this effects the GPU usage.
+We encourage you to try out various different models, parameter sizes, data, and system prompts to see how this effects the GPU usage, accuracy, speed, etc!

+We're excited to see how you choose to adapt this code!